ravindrauiet/Bidyapati_project/README.md

 # Glomin Overseas Website

-A modern, professional website for Glomin Overseas - a premier distribution and logistics company with strategic presence across North India.
+A modern, professional website for Glomin Overseas - a premier distribution and logistics company with strategic presence across North East India.

 ## 🚀 Features